MasterZean/z2cr/Language overview.md

 ## Getting started

-Getting started with Z2 is easy, all you need is to grab one of the [[pre-compiled releases]] from [GitHub].
+Getting started with Z2 is easy, all you need is to grab one of the [[pre-compiled releases](https://github.com/MasterZean/z2cr/releases)] from [GitHub(https://github.com/MasterZean/z2cr)].

 You can check out [[installing and getting started]] guide, which is step one in a series language tour.